-That’s a given, considering that if most people can’t even fully focus through Season 3’s Homer at the Bat, how are they going to manage a 40-minute presentation about projected lanyard sales in the next quarter?
+That’s a given, considering that if most people can’t even entirely focus through Season 3’s excellent Homer at the Bat, how will they manage a 40-minute presentation about projected lanyard sales in the next quarter?

 The Perfect 20-Minute Presentation

-- Intro (1 minute) – Don’t get caught up in the panache and showmanship of the intro.
-Your audience already knows why they’re there and drawing out the intro gives them the impression that this presentation is going to be long.
-A lengthy intro dissolves the focus before the presentation even begins.
+- Intro (1 minute) – Don’t get caught up in the panache and showmanship of the opening.
+Your audience already knows why they’re there, and drawing out the intro gives them the impression that this presentation will be extended.
+A lengthy introduction dissolves the focus before the production even begins.

 - Pose a question / Illuminate the problem (4 minutes) – Get straight into what this presentation is trying to solve.
-Bring up the main topic of the presentation and emphasise its importance through data and/or real world examples.
+Bring up the main topic of the production and emphasise its importance through data and/or real-world examples.
 Gather audience opinions to foster focus and illustrate the prominence of the problem.

 - Main body (13 minutes) – Naturally, this is the entire reason for the presentation.
-Offer information that attempts to answer or resolve the question or problem you just posed.
+Offer information that attempts to answer or resolve your question or problem.
 Provide visual facts and figures that support what you’re saying and transition between slides to form the cohesive body of your argument.

-- Conclusion (2 minutes) – Provide a brief summary of the problem and the points you’ve made that resolve it.
-This consolidates the information in the audience members’ minds before they ask you about it in the Q&A.
+- Conclusion (2 minutes) – Provide a summary of the problem and the points you’ve made that resolve it.
+This consolidates the audience members’ information before they ask you about it in the Q&A.

 As Guy Kawasaki states, a 20-minute presentation leaves 40 minutes for questions.
-This is a great ratio to aim for as it encourages audience participation.
+This is an excellent ratio to aim for as it encourages audience participation.

 AhaSlides’ Q&A feature is the perfect tool for those after-pres questions.
-No matter if you’re presenting in-person or online, an interactive Q&A slide gives power to the audience and let’s you address their real concerns.
+Whether you’re presenting in-person or online, an interactive Q&A slide gives power to the audience and lets you address their real concerns.